 - 1. Select the PBC method in the software of the wireless device that you want to connect to the router's WLAN. - 2.
 Click the relevant button in the software or press the WPS button on the cover of the wireless device that you want to connect to the WLAN. - 3.
-Press the WPS button of the router, hold it for 2 seconds, and release.
+Press the WPS button of the router and release.
 The WPS LED should start blinking.